 MT-ID: Multi-Topology ID (as defined in [RFC4915]).

-Weight: Weight used for load-balancing purposes.
+Weight: 8 bits of weight used for load-balancing purposes.
 The use of the weight is defined in [I-D.ietf-spring-segment-routing].

 The SID/Label Binding Sub-TLV supports the following Sub-TLVs: